microsoft/onnxruntime-training-examples/nvidia-bert/README.md

 ## Download and prepare data

-The following are a minimal set of instructions to download and process one of the datasets used for BERT pre-training.
+The following are a minimal set of instructions to download and process the Wiki dataset used for BERT pre-training.

 To include additional datasets, and for more details, refer to [DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/LanguageModeling/BERT#getting-the-data).